mm3509/b9122/1-guides/windows.md

 python3 --version
 ```

-If so, your setup is complete.
+If you see something like `Python 3.12.4`, your setup is complete.
 Every new Git Bash session will have conda available and automatically activate the base environment of Anaconda.
+You can exit this guide.

 ## Errors